 Plastic bags are a more environmentally-friendly option at the checkout than alternatives like paper and so-called “reusable” bags.

-The rate of plastic bag recycling is increasing each year thanks to the 30,000 employees in the plastic bag manufacturing and recycling industry and thousands of recycling drop-off locations across the country.
+The rate of plastic bag recycling increases each year with help from America’s plastic bag manufacturing and recycling industry and thousands of recycling drop-off locations across the country.

 Jobs and Economy

-Proposals to ban and tax plastic bags threaten American jobs, force consumers to spend more and cause local business to lose customers and money.
+Bag bans and taxes threaten American jobs, force families to spend more at the checkout and cause local business to lose customers and money.